Mike Revis

 Mike Revis is an American politician who served as a Democratic member of the Missouri House of Representatives for the 97th district from 2018 to 2019.
+He was defeated for reelection to a full term in the 2018 general election.

 Background

 Revis graduated from Rockwood Summit High School and worked for Anheuser-Busch InBev as a purchasing manager.
 He also was an intern for Governor Jay Nixon.

 On February 6, 2018, Revis won a special election to succeed John McCaherty (R), who resigned as state representative for District 97.